Sv443/BetterYTM/contributing.md

 - Another way of dynamically interacting is through global functions, which are also exposed by BetterYTM through the global `BYTM` object.
   You can find all functions that are available in the `InterfaceFunctions` type in [`src/types.ts`](src/types.ts)
   There is also a summary with examples [below.](#global-functions)
-  Additionally to those functions, the namespace `BYTM.UserUtils` is also exposed, which contains all functions from the [UserUtils](https://github.com/Sv443-Network/UserUtils) library.
+  Additionally to those functions, the namespace `BYTM.UserUtils` is also exposed, which contains all exported members from the [UserUtils library.](https://github.com/Sv443-Network/UserUtils)

 All of these interactions require the use of `unsafeWindow`, as the regular window object is pretty sandboxed in userscript managers.